 Now I lay me down to sleep… coping with narcolepsy related sleep issues

 Here is the text that I used to create the video.
 It is not 100% in sync with the video.
 The FaceBook version of the video is on the Positively Narcolepsy page HERE and has closed captioning.
-The YouTube version of the video is HERE I haven’t taken the time to figure out the closed captioning there yet, so, sorry lol.
+The YouTube version of the video is below:

 I’m not a doctor or a mental health professional but I’ve had narcolepsy since I was 11, so 38 years now.
 That’s a long time lol, I’ve learned a lot of coping strategies in those decades and wanted to make a video about my perspective on how I cope with them.
 As with anything I put out here on social media you have to take my experience and put it through the YOU filter, because we may all have the same diagnosis but we are all very different.